athphane/generators/docs/intro.md

 });
 ```

-and you run the artisan command `php artisan generate:factory products --create` it will create a factory called `ProductFactory.php` like below:
+and you run the artisan command `php artisan generate:factory products --create` it will output the code for a `ProductFactory` like below:

 ```php
 <?php